 Your subject teachers will give you feedback on your progress and let you know if you are meeting your targets.
 They will ask for your opinions on how you can learn best in their classes.
-Assessment data is sent home twice a year so you and your parents/carers can keep track of how you are performing.
+Assessment data is sent home three times a year so you and your parents/carers can keep track of how you are performing.
 There is an annual Performance Review evening where you and your parents/carers can discuss your progress with your subject teachers or your form tutor.
-If the school is concerned that you are not making progress in a few subjects, you and your parents may be invited into school to discuss issues with a senior member of staff so a plan can be agreed to help you improve.
-If you have special educational needs, you and your parents will meet the SENCo to discuss your progress.
+If the school is concerned that you are not making progress in a few subjects, you and your parents may be invited into school to discuss issues with your Head of House or a senior member of staff so a plan can be agreed to help you improve.
+If you have special educational needs, you and your parents will meet the SENDCo to discuss your progress.